Fateme-sl/Geospatial-data-generator/README.md

 Key features of this project include:
 - Reading telecommunication data from a flat file.
-- Generating geographical polygons from coordinate data.
+- Generating geographical polygons and rasters from coordinate data.
-- Saving the polygons in a GeoJSON format for easy visualization and analysis.
+- Saving the output in a suitable format for easy visualization and analysis in GIS applications.

-This project involves the processing and conversion of geographical data, specifically contour lines, from text files into various formats suitable for GIS applications.
-The workflow includes generating vector data from text files, splitting polygons based on specified criteria, and converting the data into raster formats.
-The project is divided into three main sections:
+The project is divided in the following parts:
 1_Vector Generation:
-_Parsing text files containing geographical coordinates and converting them to JSON polygon types.
+_Parsing text files containing geographical coordinates and converting them to JSON, GeoJSON, and GeoPackage.
 _Splitting Polygons: Dividing polygons based on specific longitude criteria and generating new JSON files.

+2_Raster Generation:
-2_Raster Generation: Converting the JSON files into GeoPackage and GeoJSON formats, and generating raster files from the geographical data.
+Converting the flat files of rasters including coordinate files, and value files into raster files with GeoTIFF format.

 #Requirements
 Python Packages

-To run the scripts, the following Python packages are required:
+To run the scripts, the following Python packages are required, as mentioned in the requirements.txt:

 _json